IsaacCavallaro/course_work/Term 2/Week 2/rails_controllers/rails_controllers_query_strings.md

 ![Alt](query21.png)

-## So in our create method we have push the new project into our array of hashes:
+## So in our create method we are: pushing the new project into our array of hashes:

 		@projects << new_project